Centrattic/conversation-continuation/README.md

 * Figure out how to handle creating new log file, but have a flag for continuing trianing or something if you cancel it that allows you to append to old logs.
 For now, assume no continuation.
 * Save outputs form inference_compare to file for nice view - maybe view in dashboard or smt
 * Sometimes even the base model predicts exact text - clearly some bug here.
 Hmm but new sampling is good ig.
 You should compare base model and LORA here.
+* It's so interesting that looped_convo.txt loops so exactly, like the conversation literally repeats itself - it must be distributions converging or something -- I should visualize logit dists.
+And figure out how important init dist it

 ##